 CONFIDENTIALITY AND ETHICS

 The NICPR has been approved by the Queen’s University Belfast Ethics Committee and the Office for Research Ethics Committees in Northern Ireland.
 Data access agreements are held with all five Health and Social Care Trusts in Northern Ireland.
 All confidential information on the NICPR is protected by security systems and destroyed when no longer needed.
+The NICPR has a Privacy Notice that details why we collect personal information, what we do with it, and how we look after it.
+A copy of the Privacy Notice can be downloaded by clicking here.

 The Register is governed by an Advisory Committee which meets quarterly.
 The Advisory Committee provides guidance on both the conduct of the Register and the direction of research into children and young people with cerebral palsy.
 The Committee includes representatives from the Public Health Agency, each of the five Health and Social Care Trusts, senior clinicians, a parent representative and a young adult with cerebral palsy.